trendmicro/tm-v1-fs-java-sdk/README.md

 ```
 ## Obtain an API Key

-The FS SDK requires a valid API Key provided as parameter to the SDK client object.
+The File Security SDK requires a valid API Key provided as parameter to the SDK client object.
 It can accept Trend Vision One API keys.

 When obtaining the API Key, ensure that the API Key is associated with the region that you plan to use.
 It is important to note that Trend Vision One API Keys are associated with different regions, please refer to the region flag below to obtain a better understanding of the valid regions associated with the respective API Key.

-If you plan on using a Trend Vision One region, be sure to pass in region parameter when running custom program with FS SDK to specify the region of that API key and to ensure you have proper authorization.
+If you plan on using a Trend Vision One region, be sure to pass in region parameter when running custom program with File Security SDK to specify the region of that API key and to ensure you have proper authorization.
 The list of supported Trend Vision One regions can be found at API Reference section below.

 1. Login to the Trend Vision One.
 2. Create a new Trend Vision One API key: